tuongpx/master-cicd/cicd/README.md

     - CI — Continuous Integration

     - CD — Continuous Delivery / Continuous Deployment
-These practices automate the entire flow from writing code → building → testing → deploying, making development faster, safer, and more reliable.
+- These practices automate the entire flow from writing code → building → testing → deploying, making development faster, safer, and more reliable.\
+- A typical CD pipeline is a sequence of automated “quality gates,” where each gate must be passed before reaching the next one.
 ![Alt text](./images/CICD-pipeline.png)
 ----
 ## 🔧 3.
 Continuous Integration (CI)